Harshalkatakiya/axly/README.md

 # Axly - A Powerful Axios Wrapper for React and Node.js

-Axly is a powerful and flexible HTTP client for React and Node.js, built on top of Axios.
-It simplifies API requests with features like:
+Axly is an HTTP client library built on top of Axios that simplifies making HTTP requests with support for features such as:

-🚀 **Request/Response Interceptors**
-🔄 **Automatic Retry Mechanism**
+- **Request and Response Interceptors** for custom processing
+- **Token-based Authentication** via request headers
+- **Retry Mechanisms** with configurable delays
-📊 **Progress Tracking**
+- **Progress Tracking** for uploads and downloads
-⏳ **Request Cancellation**
+- **Cancellation** of pending requests
-🔔 **Customizable Toast Notifications**
+- **Custom Toast Notifications** on success or error events

-Axly makes API management seamless and efficient for developers.
+- **Customizable Global and Per-Request Configuration**

+Axly provides both a React hook for client-side development as well as a Node-friendly function for server-side applications.

 ---